-Although many of us, individually and collectively, have lost touch with our origins over the centuries, we are all indigenous somewhere.
+Although many of us, individually and collectively, have lost touch with our origins over the centuries, we all have indigenous origins somewhere on this earth.
 Whether our ancestors were indigenous to the highlands of Scotland, the steppes of Russia and Asia, the mountains and plains of Africa, Europe or Australia the grasslands and forests of the Americas, the mountains of Tibet, or the ice flows of the Arctic, all of us have tribal roots.
 ICEC focuses on inclusion, not assimilation or exclusion.
 This principle is the foundation of our purpose and resolve.

 Indigenous wisdom preserved within traditional cultures has much to offer in this time of change.
 For millennia this understanding has maintained a profound connection between human beings, the planet we live on, and the divine.
-Its basic tenet that we are caretakers of the Earth and, by extension, caretakers for each other creates a more harmonious perspective through which to experience the world.
+Its basic tenet that we are caretakers of the Earth and, by extension, caretakers for each other creates a more harmonious perspective through which we experience the world, individually and collectively.

 ICEC works to preserve traditional indigenous wisdom and highlight the contributions of all indigenous peoples of this planet.
 We support those seeking to rediscover their indigenous roots and develop a personal spiritual practice.
-We provide the space and opportunity to experience this shift through the healing practices of indigenous peoples.
+We provide the space and opportunity to experience this shift through the healing practices of all indigenous peoples, in order to re-member who we are.

 ICEC offers interactive, experiential workshops, seminars, and prayer ceremonies.
 Teachers and spiritual guides facilitate indigenous traditions and ceremonies, presenting drum circles, sweat lodges, pipe ceremonies, and other wisdom practices reflecting our commonality and connectedness with Mother Earth.

 There are walking paths, a community garden, and a fifty-four-foot medicine wheel representing movement and change.
 The medicine wheel depicts balance, harmony, spirituality, and healing in the natural form of life’s circle, mapping the sacred landscape of the earth and the four directions.